csc-training/hpc-python/cython/heat-equation/README.md

 ## Optimising with Cython

+### Creating a Cython extension
+Based on the profile in the performance measurement [exercise](../../performance/cprofile) write a `setup.py` for creating a Cython module for the most time consuming part of the heat equation solver.
+If you did not finish the profiling exercise, you can look at example profile [here](profile.md).

 ### Type declarations
-Create a `setup.py` file in order to speed up the heat equation solver with Cython.
-Based on the profile in the previous exercise, insert static type declarations to proper locations.
+Insert static type declarations to proper locations.
 Investigate the effect on performance.
 You can use applications own timers and/or **timeit**.
 Annotated HTML-report with `cython –a …` can be useful when tuning performance